 Recipients of previous grants must provide the GRSC with up-to-date reports, as outlined in these terms and conditions, to be eligible for renewed funding.

-Before funding can be considered, all clinical or animal based research must have prior or pending research ethics board approval.
+Before funding can be considered, all clinical or animal-based research must have prior or pending research ethics board approval.
 The name and address of the ethics committee must be supplied.

-Applicants are invited to submit their applications online using our module found at www.glaucomaresearch.ca/research-portal by Friday December 20, 2019.
-For further information, please call Mary Ghazalian, Administrator, Glaucoma Research Society of Canada at 416-483-0200 or
+Applicants are invited to submit their applications and proposals online using our module found at www.glaucomaresearch.ca by 9am ET, Monday, December 5, 2022.
+For further information, please contact Suzanne Marshall, Administrator, Glaucoma Research Society of Canada at 416-483-0200 or

 Grant funds may not be used for salary support to the Principal Investigator, or for the personal use of the Principal Investigator or any member of the project research team.